-Why Group Study is Effective for UCAT
+Why Group Study Is Effective for UCAT Preparation

-3 months ago by Chris
+5 days ago by Chris

 Advantages of group work for UCAT preparation

 Our understanding of how to engage in challenging work or learning usually involves sitting alone and thinking hard.
-However, we think best when we think socially.
+However, we think best when we engage socially.
 Social activities we engage in with others, such as debating or teaching, activate cognitive processes that remain dormant when we think by ourselves.

 There are many advantages of group work when studying for UCAT.
 These include:

-- Enhanced motivation
+• Enhanced motivation

-- Teaching each other in the UCAT subtests where each person has relative strengths
+• Teaching each other in the UCAT subtests where each person has relative strengths

 Forming a UCAT study group